-The insulation of building envelope and structures is necessary in order to avoid heat loss and excessive consumption of heating energy during colder periods, besides transfer of heat in to the building during cooling period.
-Thus, the thermal resistance of building envelope should be maximized.
-Adequate insulation of building structures can also decrease draught, add thermal comfort and improve IAQ in buildings.
-Especially in colder climates, heat tends to transfer from building interiors to building exteriors due to temperature differences, so insulation is mandatory.
-(Seppänen, Rakennusten lämmitys, 2001)
+Insulation of the building envelope and structures is necessary in order to avoid heat loss and excessive consumption of heating energy during cold periods, and transfer of heat into the building during cooling.
+Therefore, the thermal resistance of the building envelope should be maximized.
+Adequate insulation of building structures can also decrease draught, add to the thermal comfort and improve the IAQ in buildings.
+Especially in cold climates, heat tends to transfer from building interiors to building exteriors due to temperature differences, so insulation is mandatory.
+(Seppänen 2001)